 Don’t fix every import by hand — feed the list back:

 Build is broken.
-These imports reference non-existent files:
+These imports reference non-existent files or packages:

 [paste tsc --noEmit output]